 If a wired connection isn’t possible for you, then try being physically closer to your WiFi router to reduce physical barriers and boost the WiFi signal to your device.

 Outdated technology, such as older WiFi routers can struggle to keep up with the demands of more advanced programs.
 If your broadband connection uses copper cables, this could also cause delays.
+This is why switching to Community Fibre, with its 100% full fibre connection, can be the difference between an epic win streak and defeat.

 Full fibre broadband is ideal for online gaming as it is more reliable and reduces delays — but isn’t available everywhere just yet.